Florida Medicaid Planning Attorney - Orlando & Winter Park

 Work with a knowledgeable Florida Medicaid planning attorney.
 Kathleen Flammia is an experienced Florida Bar Board Certified Elder Law attorney specializing in Medicaid planning.
 She serves Orlando, Winter Park, and the surrounding Central Florida area.
 She and her team of elder care law experts are ready to help.

-Simply put, Medicaid planning is a way to protect the assets, and in some instances, the income of an individual who needs to enter a nursing home or assisted living facility.
+Simply put, Medicaid planning is a way to protect the assets and, in some instances, the income of an individual who needs healthcare assistance at home in a enter a nursing home or assisted living facility.
 It enables families to get their loved ones the long-term care they need without forcing them into poverty.
-Setting up a Medicaid plan early is the key to gaining government assistance.
+Setting up a Medicaid plan early and converting nonexempt assets to exempt assets is the key to gaining government assistance.

 The best way to ensure you or your loved one will qualify for Medicaid without a huge loss of assets is to start planning well before long-term care is needed.
 As an experienced Medicaid planning attorney, Kathleen Flammia knows exactly which legal strategies to use to protect and preserve the assets of her Orlando-area clients.